 This year the uncinematically cinematic Marvel Avengers film franchise came to an end with an almighty finger snap with Endgame, and somehow it feels like the world has changed (cue dramatic movie trailer music).
 Thankfully, stories from typically underrepresented or unheard voices are coming into mainstream focus.
 Highlights included South Korean director Bong Joon-ho’s Parasite, with its jet-black comedy and strong performances, and Eddie Murphy’s welcome return to the screen (he’s still got it) in Dolomite is My Name (Netflix); an entertaining memoir about the rise of little known rhyming-poetry-spewing blaxploitation-era artist Rudy Ray Moore – the African-American precedent to Tommy Wiseau (albeit more self-aware).
 With its twee title, the documentary The Biggest Little Farm blindsided me with its gorgeously-shot treatise on the delicate cycle of life-death-rebirth, featuring an inscrutable blue-eyed rescue dog at its emotional centre (dogs are always a plus for me); and Finding Neverland was a harrowing experience that illustrated the dangers of hero worship.

 Martin Scorsese’s epic tale following the exploits of World War II veteran turned mafia thug Frank Sheeran (Robert de Niro), The Irishman (Netflix), was the winner for me.
 It’s beautifully shot, perfectly paced (every minute of its 3-and-a-half-hour runtime was necessary) and peppered with Scorsesean humour throughout.
 De Niro, Joe Pesci, and Al Pacino deliver excellent performances – even under all that digital de-aging makeup – that serve as suitable bookends to iconic careers.
 There are some striking similarities to Stanley Kubrick's own masterful commentary on male hubris and aggression Barry Lyndon (1975): both films follow an outsider with a chip on his shoulder working his way into established institutions; both have flawed father figures; both have children and wives as victims and witnesses of cruel male ambition; and both have the central figure reckoning with his past towards the end of his life.
 Like a good book, I felt an emptiness when I left the characters and the world of The Irishman behind.
 Scorsese’s latest film serves as a timely reminder that as audiences we have gotten too comfortable with half-baked storytelling, banal dialogue and paper-thin characters in mainstream films.
-Perhaps the most underrepresented filmmakers today are fearlessly intelligent and creative ones.

 – Dilan Gunawardana, Website Coordinator